dalihub/windows-dependencies/vcpkg-script/Readme.md

 # Instructions to build the third-party dependencies

-## 0. Note
+## 0. Notes and troubleshootings
-Due to different architectures, platforms, configurations, etc the script might need to be modified in order to be able to install the third-party dependencies.
+- Due to different architectures, platforms, configurations, etc the script might need to be modified in order to be able to install the third-party dependencies.
+- It might happen that the script gets stuck downloading or building a package, usually it can be detected if in the Performance tab of the Windows Task Manager the CPU or the ETHERNET graphics show no activity.
+  In that case restart the script again.
+It's safe just press ENTER when the script asks to reapply the patches.

 ## 1. Prerequisites